404edch/404edch/README.md

-## Let's code a better world!
+# "Let's code a better world!"

-**Hi!
-I'm Eddie**.<br>
-Currently pursuing a Bachelor's of Computer Science Degree.
-Here on GitHub to see all the crazy stuff that comes to mind taking shape :D.
+Hi!
+I'm Eddie.
+Currently pursuing a Bachelor's in Computer Science.
+Here on GitHub to watch all the crazy stuff that comes to mind take shape :D